seers/GoGPT/README.md

 ## Configuration

-GoGPT CLI currently doesn't have any configuration options.
+GoGPT currently doesn't have any configuration options.

 ## Contributing

-If you'd like to contribute to GoGPT CLI, please submit a pull request with your changes.
+If you'd like to contribute to GoGPT, please submit a pull request with your changes.
 Before submitting, make sure your code passes the tests and is properly formatted.

 ## License